Skip to main content

-MMS stands for a variety of product names, most commonly Miracle Mineral Solution.
+MMS is associated with a variety of product names, most commonly Miracle Mineral Solution.

 MMS typically describes a solution containing the chemical sodium chlorite, which at high strengths is used as a bleach.